semnim/react-scanner-dashboard/README.md

 ## Getting started

-`bun install` to install dependencies
+`npm install` to install dependencies
-`bun run dev` for development
+`npm run dev` for development

 ## Technologies used